The best artisanal panettones in Montreal

 Viva panettone

-Viva Panettone, a Montréal pastry shop, has quickly become a holiday-season must.
-You can choose from a dozen varieties, including the highly sought-after Signature (a traditional panettone with candied citrus, sultana raisins, and exceptional vanilla).
-And here’s a fun fact that says a lot: Viva Panettone represented North America at the Panettone World Cup in Milan in 2024!
-A must-try, no question.
-You can pick them up directly at the bakery (8248 rue du Creusot, Saint-Léonard), at two pop-up shops (at Iconoglace, 50 Av.
-Laurier Ouest, and 423 Place Jacques-Cartier, Old Montréal), or at one of many points of sale around the city—namely all Le Pain dans les Voiles locations, and Boucherie Édouard & Léo.
+Montréal-based pastry shop Viva Panettone has quickly become a true holiday-season essential.
+You can choose from a dozen different varieties of panettone, including the highly sought-after Le Signature—a traditional panettone made with candied citrus fruits, sultana raisins, and exceptional vanilla.
+And a detail that speaks volumes: Viva Panettone represented North America at the Panettone World Cup in Milan in 2024!
+A must-try, without a doubt.
+You can purchase their panettones directly at the bakery (8248 du Creusot Street) or at their permanent shop (5333 Casgrain Avenue).

 Montréal